Monday, July 4, 2016

 Really, Bob?
 "Definitely"?

-In Bob’s defense, I’m sure what he meant was that the devastation seen recently in Haiti, Chile, Turkey and other places does not signify that the planet is falling apart.
+In Bob’s defense, I’m sure what he meant was that the devastation seen in Haiti, Chile, Turkey and other places does not signify that the planet is falling apart.
 But the people asking questions about the end of the world do have reason to be concerned.

 “We continue to hear from many people throughout the world that earthquakes are on the increase.
 Although it may seem that we are having more earthquakes, earthquakes of magnitude 7.0 or greater have remained fairly constant throughout this century.”